Loading...

 After the emergency make-safe is complete, your contractor will provide a formal scope of works and contract for the full restoration.
 This contract includes clear terms, conditions and pricing before any further work proceeds.

 Commercial restorations can run into tens of thousands of dollars.
-If you need to spread the cost while waiting for your insurance reimbursement, payment plans are available through Blue Fire Finance.
+If you need to spread the cost while waiting for your insurance reimbursement, payment plans are available through Equipped Commercial Finance.
 This allows you to get the restoration done now and manage cash flow while your insurer processes the claim.
 Many business owners find this particularly useful because insurance reimbursement can take 30–90 days, and you cannot afford to wait that long to restore your premises and resume trading.

 The most common questions we receive from business owners and commercial tenants during a disaster recovery situation.